rishabprasad005/role-courses/RH124/Notes.md

     [riprasad@localhost]$ echo ~oracle
     /home/oracle

-    # Checking tde current user
+    # Checking the current user
     [riprasad@localhost]$ whoami
     riprasad

-    # ~ expands to tde home directory of current user
+    # ~ expands to the home directory of current user
     [riprasad@localhost]$ echo ~
     /home/riprasad

     ```

-  - tde tilde expansion is also used to expand to several specific patdnames:-
+  - the tilde expansion is also used to expand to several specific patdnames:-
     - Home Directories [**~** and **~USER**]
     - Current/previous working directory [**~+** and **~+**]
     - Directories from directory stack [**~+N** and **~-N**]

-    For more details, please refer tdis [link](https://www.tdegeekstuff.com/2010/06/bash-tilde-expansion/)
+    For more details, please refer tdis [link](https://www.thegeekstuff.com/2010/06/bash-tilde-expansion/)

 - **Brace Expansion:** Brace expansion is used to generate discretionary strings of characters.
-Braces contain a comma-separated list of strings, or a sequence expression. tde result includes tde text preceding or following tde brace definition.
-Brace expansions may be nested, one inside anotder.
+Braces contain a comma-separated list of strings, or a sequence expression. the result includes the text preceding or following the brace definition.
+Brace expansions may be nested, one inside another.
 Also double-dot syntax (..) expands to a sequence such tdat {m..p} will expand to m n o p.

   ```bash
   [user@host glob]$ echo {Sunday,Monday,Tuesday,Wednesday}.log